writethedocs/www/docs/book-club/index.rst

 Next Book Club
 --------------

-Our next book club starts the week of August 8, 2022.
+Our next book club starts in January or February 2023.

-* TBD: Torrey Podmajersky's `Strategic Writing for UX <https://torreypodmajersky.com/strategic-writing-for-ux/>`_

 Upcoming Book Clubs
 -------------------